-All data filled in by the patient and physician will be collected by the study coordinator/nurse at each site and returned directly to IMS.
+All data will be collected by the study coordinator/nurse at each site and returned directly to IMS.
 The data collection time is expected to be 10-13 months.

 All patient and clinician data will be handled preserving confidentiality.

 3.3.3 Ethics and Quality